eha-martin/qrcode-service/README.md

 # QR Code Service

-This project is a QR code generation service built with Spring Boot and ZXing.
+This project is a QR code generation service built with Spring Boot and [ZXing](https://github.com/zxing/zxing), which is licensed under the Apache License 2.0.
 The development was carried out by following the requirements provided by [Hyperskill.org](https://hyperskill.org/), fulfilling each specification.

 ## Description